Loft Conversion Builders in Putney (SW15)

 Putney's larger detached properties sometimes have complex roof structures with valleys, dormers, and varying ridge heights that need careful structural engineering.
 We use a structural engineer who specialises in residential conversions to design the steelwork and ensure the new floor can handle the loads.
 For semi-detached properties, the party wall process is simpler than on terraces (one wall, not two), but still needs to be served at least two months before work starts.

-Three patterns cover most of what we build in SW15.
-Mansard or full roof-raise conversion on a larger detached property around Putney Heath is the most ambitious project.
-The existing roof is largely rebuilt to provide more usable volume, often creating 40-60 square metres of new floor area suitable for a master bedroom with en-suite plus a study, dressing room, or second bedroom.
-Cost is £75,000-£140,000 including structure, staircase, en-suite plumbing, electrics, plastering, and decoration.
-Build time 14-18 weeks.
+A mansard or full roof-raise on a larger detached property around Putney Heath is the most ambitious option.
+The existing roof is largely rebuilt to give 40–60 square metres of new floor area, typically a master bedroom with en-suite plus a study or second bedroom, all built to a high specification including structure, staircase, en-suite plumbing, electrics, plastering, and decoration.
+Build time is 14–18 weeks.
 Mansard conversions almost always need full planning permission because they change the roof profile and massing.
-Hip-to-gable conversion on a semi-detached Edwardian or 1930s property is the second pattern.
-The sloping side roof is replaced with a vertical gable wall, and a rear dormer creates a master bedroom with en-suite plus space for a home office.
-Cost is £55,000-£90,000.
-Build time 10-14 weeks.
+A hip-to-gable on a semi-detached Edwardian or 1930s Putney property replaces the sloping side roof with a vertical gable wall and adds a rear dormer, creating a master bedroom with en-suite plus home office space.
+Build time is 10–14 weeks.
 The hipped roof structures on Putney semis are well-suited to this conversion.
-Dormer conversion on a Victorian terrace is the third pattern, common on the streets around Putney High Street and the terraces towards Wandsworth Park.
-Cost is £45,000-£70,000.
-Build time 10-12 weeks.
-Wandsworth's permitted development process is generally efficient for the standard rear dormer.

-Putney's detached and semi-detached Edwardian properties around Putney Heath, Putney Hill, and Carlton Drive often have complex roof structures with valleys, dormers, and varying ridge heights.
-These aren't standard-pattern conversions and need careful structural engineering before any work starts.
-The structural engineer we work with specialises in residential conversions and produces full steelwork calculations for the new floor structure.
-Steel beams are sized for the load and span, and ridge beams or replacement trusses are designed where the existing roof structure can't accommodate the new floor loads.
-The calculations are submitted to Wandsworth Building Control before work starts and reviewed at structural inspection.
-For properties with multiple roof levels (typical of larger Edwardian detached houses), the conversion design needs to coordinate the new floor levels with the existing varying eaves heights.
-We design step changes in floor level where needed and use the structural engineer's drawings to ensure the loadbearing implications are properly handled.
-Building Control inspections happen at structure, insulation, and completion stages.
-The fire safety provisions follow Building Regulations Part B — protected escape route from the new loft floor down to the front door, fire-rated doors on every habitable room along the route, and mains-wired smoke alarms on every floor.
-We design to these requirements from day one rather than retrofitting them at sign-off.
+The structural engineer we work with specialises in residential conversions and produces full steelwork calculations for every project.
+Steel beams are sized for the actual load and span; ridge beams or replacement trusses are designed where the existing roof structure can't carry the new floor loads.
+The calculations go to Wandsworth Building Control before work starts and are reviewed at structural inspection.
+For properties with multiple roof levels — typical of larger Edwardian detached houses in SW15 — the conversion design coordinates new floor levels with existing varying eaves heights.
+We design step changes in floor level where needed and use the structural engineer's drawings to handle all loadbearing implications properly.

-Wandsworth process and Putney conservation areas
+Wandsworth planning rules and the Putney conservation area process

 Loft Conversions in Putney: What's Included

-What Our Customers Say
+Get a fixed quoteWhat Our Customers Say

-All Well managed our project from start to finish.
-The fixed-price contract meant no surprises, and the result is stunning.
+“All Well managed our project from start to finish.
+The fixed-price contract meant no surprises, and the result is stunning.”

 Verified Customer